 There is something very exciting about starting your own company.
-You get a sense of freedom, of being your own boss, of becoming the master of your fate.
-But of course, there is some danger here, especially in the unpredictable times we’ve been experiencing over the last year.
+But of course, there is some danger here, especially in the unpredictable times global entrepreneurship has been experiencing over the last year.

 These entrepreneur stats can show you how realistic this path is, as well as how dangerous (and lucrative) it can be.
 You need to make a sizable investment, both in terms of time and money, and failure is a real possibility.
 However, not many things can match the satisfaction you can get from starting your own enterprise.